Filter list

 Do you know any other {title} that are dealing with {pain 1}, {pain 2}, {pain 3} that we could help with?
 Our strongest customers tend to come from people we already know.

-I'm happy to ghostwrite you a message if that makes it easier.
+I'm happy to ghostwrite you an intro email if that makes it easier.
 Appreciate it!

 There’s nothing worse than a hot deal that suddenly goes cold for seemingly no reason.
-Weeks go by and you’re starting to wonder what happened to your prospect.
+Weeks go by with no follow up, and you’re starting to wonder what happened to your prospect.
+(Are they okay?
+Did they get hit by a meteor?
+Did they evaporate because of the heat of our deal??)

-An intro from your network can help get it unstuck with a friendly backchannel message.
-Or, worst case, they can help you get closure to figure out why the deal isn’t moving forward.
+An introduction from a mutual connection in your network can help get it unstuck with a friendly backchannel message.
+Or, worst case, they can help you get closure to figure out why the deal with your mutual contact isn’t moving forward.
+Plus, offering to do the same for your colleagues goes a long way in building a culture of collaboration and support.

 We had a great sales conversation a few weeks ago.
 They seemed super interested but have since gone silent on me.